-SEVENTH: Permanent and suitable grave markers will be installed for every burial at the expense of the Grantee, such installation to be completed within one year of burial.
+SEVENTH: Permanent and suitable grave markers will be installed for every burial at the expense of the Grantee, such installation to be completed within six (6) months of burial.
 Such marker shall be made of materials now or formerly in use in New Hampshire cemeteries and shall meet all standards established by the Cemetery Committee.